VelR-IITT/Rocketry-Avionics/README.md

 This repository contains the following:

 ### 1. **Images** 📷
 Contains visual assets, diagrams, and photos related to the project.
 These images are useful for understanding the design and assembly of components.
+(Yet to be done)

 ### 2. **Files for Components** 📄
 Includes schematics, datasheets, and design files for various components used in the avionics system.
 These files are essential for replicating or modifying the project.
+Will be added soon.

 ### 3. **Code** 💻
 Contains the source code for the avionics system.
 This includes firmware, scripts, and any software required to operate the rocket's electronics.
+(Yet to be done)

 ### 4. **Instructions** 📝
 Step-by-step guides and documentation to help you set up, assemble, and troubleshoot the avionics system.
-Perfect for beginners and experienced contributors alike.

 ---